-In good drying conditions allow one day per 1mm of new screed/concrete to ensure it is dry.
-Further time may be necessary
+- In good drying conditions allow one day per 1mm of new screed/concrete to ensure it is dry.
+Further time may be necessary depending on site conditions. - Existing screeds/concrete must be checked for moisture.
+This can easily be carried out using a moisture meter, or alternatively sheets of polythene approximately the size of 1meter x 1meter square can be taped on to the screed and a heavy weight placed on top for 24 hours.

-24 hours.
 Presence of moisture in the screed will be confirmed if the screed is discoloured, or if moisture is apparent on the underside of the polythene.
 If moisture is present, i.e. over 12%, wood floors must not be fitted until the problem has been rectified.
 Please seek a professional installer's advice for options to resolve.

-If installing onto a wood subfloor Solid wood flooring can be fixed directly onto prepared floorboards.
+If installing onto a wood subfloor

+Solid wood flooring can be fixed directly onto prepared floorboards.
 If the existing floorboards are sufficiently flat, the new boards can be laid directly on to them at 90°.
 If the existing floor is not suitably flat, then it must be made flat and level by overlaying with Exterior Grade plywood.
 Loose boards must be secured or the new floor may squeak.
 Please note: If nails/staples/screws are being used, care must be taken not to damage pipes or electrical cables beneath.
-If the new boards are to be laid in the same direction as the old, plywood sheets (minimum depth 6 mm) should be nailed, stapled or screwed to cover the existing floor, allowing a 15 mm (5/8") perimeter gap for expansion.
-Subfloor with radian heat It is not recommended to install this product over subfloors with radiant heat and this will not be covered by the manufacturer's warranty.
+If the new boards are to be laid in the same direction as the old, plywood sheets (minimum depth 6mm) should be nailed, stapled or screwed to cover the existing floor, allowing a 15mm (5/8") perimeter gap for expansion.